 Domestic appliance insurance

-These days almost all homes are covered by buildings and contents insurance, giving you peace of mind in the event of damage or theft.
+Many homeowners and tenants realise the importance of contents insurance, which gives you peace of mind in the event of damage or theft.

 Typically expensive appliances in your home will fall under your contents insurance in the event of damage or theft, but what happens if they break down?

 While most new appliances will come with a manufacturer’s warranty guaranteeing repairs and servicing for the first year, the most common problems occur outside the warranty period as a result of wear-and-tear.